 As the climate changes, it is important to consider that not only the intensity of thunderstorms (in terms of the amount of rain or lightning they produce) could change, but also that the number of thunderstorms might increase or decrease too.

-The intensity of storms ( especially in terms of rainfall ) is generally expected to increase under climate change.
+especially in terms of rainfall ) is generally expected to increase under climate change.
 However, this can vary from place to place and depends on local responses to climate change.
 Similarly, whether there will be more or fewer thunderstorms in the future will also vary by location.

 General aspects of climate change that could increase the intensity of thunderstorms are: